apigee/apigee-deploy-now/README.md

 #### Getting started
 ######Example of a Maven API Proxy enabled with Deploy Now Button
 Click on the "Deploy Now" button from [this page](https://github.com/dzuluaga/Mavendeploynow)
+######Example of a Apigeetool API Proxy enabled with Deploy Now Button
+Click on the "Deploy Now" button from [this page](https://github.com/akoo1010/apigee-nock-mock-deploy-now)

 ##### cURL to Github Repo
 ```shell